-Open Action Comment Item 1 Determine location of HCVS ROS.
-2 Evaluate accessibility of the ROS for radiological and environmental conditions.
-Address dose and temperature items for the ROS (non- MCR) location.
+Open Itom # Action Comment 1 Determine location of HCVS ROS.
+Open Item closed.
+The Mechanical ROS will be located along the Reactor Building South exterior wall.
+2 Evaluate accessibility of the Mechanical ROS for radiological and environmental conditions.
+Address dose and temperature Open Item in progress. items for the Mechanical ROS and non-MCR locations.
 FAQ-HCVS-01 (Reference 14) will be used as guidance.
-3 Determine the location of the dedicated HCVS battery transfer switch.
-4 Determine the location of backup nitrogen bottles and evaluate the effects of radiological and temperature constraints on their deployment.
-5 Evaluate the location of the portable DG for accessibility under SA HCVS use.
+A preliminary estimation of the dose rate received in the ROS from the vent line was calculated.
+Evaluation of ROS accessibility for radiological and environmental remains to be determined.
+Formal dose calculation at the ROS remains to be performed.
+Temperature conditions at the ROS remains to be assessed.
+3 Determine the location of the Dedicated HCVS Battery transfer switch.
+Open Item closed.
+The dedicated HCVS battery transfer switch will be located at the 903' elevation in the Control Building along 4 Determine the location of backup nitrogen bottles and evaluate the effects of radiological and temperature constraints on their deployment.
+Open Item in progress.
+Nitrogen bottles will be installed and pre-connected in the Mechanical ROS.
+On-site location of additional nitrogen bottles remains to be confirmed.
+FLEX storage buildings are likely to be used for storage of additional nitrogen bottles.
+Radiological and temperature constraints during the deployment of these additional nitrogen bottles remain to be evaluated.

+5 Evaluate the location of the Portable DG for accessibility Open Item in progress. under Severe Accident HCVS use.
 6 Confirm suppression pool heat capacity.
-7 Determine which approach or combination of approaches CNS will take to address the control of flammable gases, clearly demarcating the segments of vent system to which an approach applies.
+Open Item in progress.
+7 Determine which approach or combination of approaches Open Item closed.
+Cooper Nuclear Station (CNS) will take to address the control of flammable gases, clearly demarcating the segments of vent Hydrogen control will be addressed using a check valve system to which an approach applies. combined with a purging system.
 8 Identify qualification method used for HCVS instruments.
-9 Evaluate HCVS monitoring location for accessibility, habitability, staffing sufficiency, and communication capability with vent-use decision makers.
-10 Determine the number of required valve cycles during the first 24 hours.
+Open Item in progress.
+9 Evaluate HCVS monitoring location for accessibility, Open Item in progress (see Open Item 2). ] habitability, staffing sufficiency, and communication capability with vent-use decision makers.
+10 Determine the number of required valve cycles during the Open Item in progress. first 24 hours.
 Size the electrical and pneumatic supplies accordingly.
-11 Evaluate the impact of SA environmental conditions for post-24 hour actions supporting the implementation of power and pneumatic supplies.
-12 Determine the control document for HCVS out-of-service time criteria.
+The size of the new air-operated venting valve remains to be determined.
+Size of the electrical supplies will be finalized during the detailed design.
+The size of the accumulator of the air-operated PCIV is sufficient to supply 24 hours of pneumatic motive force.
+11 Evaluate the impact of SA environmental conditions for post- Open Item in progress.
+24 hour actions supporting the implementation of power and pneumatic supplies.
+12 Determine the control document for HCVS out of service Open Item in progress. time criteria.